jboyflaga/TodoApp-Backend-AspNetWebApi/README.md

 ["one good integration test is worth 1,000 unit tests"](https://khalidabuhakmeh.com/secrets-of-a-dotnet-professional) by Khalid Abuhakmeh

+JsonException: The JSON value could not be converted to Enum - https://makolyte.com/jsonexception-the-json-value-could-not-be-converted-to-enum/

 ## If you want to add migration using Package Manager Console in Visual Studio 2022